featuremine/tutorials/market-data01-feedhandler/README.md

     return 1;
 }
 ```
-The function [ytp_yamal_new](https://github.com/featuremine/yamal/blob/main/docs/Yamal-C-API.md#ytp_yamal_new)initializes a new yamal object instance.
-This instance is saved within the connection context, ensuring its availability during the websocket callback.
+This instance is saved within the connection context, ensuring its availability during the WebSocket callback.
 It's essential to note that we verify the `error` pointer to ascertain if an error has taken place.
 Such a methodology is consistently applied in both the `libfmc` and `libytp` libraries.
 Adopting this approach streamlines error management across these libraries, mitigating typical error-handling pitfalls inherent in C libraries.

 Yamal, in essence, is a series of memory-mapped linked lists.
 This architecture delivers impressive performance while retaining adaptability.
-First list is used for data, while the second defines the logical data segmentation into `streams`.
-The `Stream` is effectively a combination of a `peer` and `channel`.
-Here, `peer` indicates the data publisher, and `channel` represents a global data category.
+The first list is used for data, while the second defines the logical data segmentation into `streams`.
+The `stream` is effectively a combination of a `peer` and a `channel`.
+Here, the `peer` indicates the data publisher, and the `channel` represents a global data category.
 The `YTP` or Yamal Transport Protocol outlines the procedure for data allocation to streams and the announcement of these streams within Yamal.

 For our project, each Binance stream is channeled to a distinct YTP channel.
 Generating a stream announcement necessitates an instance of the streams object, which we create using [ytp_streams_new](https://github.com/featuremine/yamal/blob/main/docs/Streams-C-API.md#ytp_streams_new) function.
 ```c++